Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Introduction

-However, the key limitation of existing motion generation models is that the modeling of previous generative methods lacks \textbf{explicit word-level} text-motion correspondence.
+However, the key limitation of existing motion generation models is that the modeling of previous generative methods lacks \textbf{word-level} text-motion correspondence.
 This fine-grained cross-modality modeling not only plays a crucial role in text-motion alignment, but also makes it easier for fine-grained editing.
 To show the problem, we revisit previous transformer-based motion generation models~\citep{mdm, motiondiffuse, remodiffuse,mld}.
 The transformer-encoder-like methods~\citep{mdm,emdm} treat the textual input as one special embedding before the motion sequence.
-However, text embeddings and motion embeddings imply substantially different semantics, indicating unclear correspondence between texts and motions.
-Besides, this fashion over-compresses a sentence into one embedding, which compromises the fine-grained correspondence between each word and each motion frame.
+However, such integrated text embeddings and motion embeddings imply substantially different semantics, indicating unclear correspondence between the semantics of specific words and motions.
+Besides, this fashion over-compresses a sentence into one embedding, which compromises the fine-grained correspondence between each word and each motion frame, as evidenced in~\cref{fig:enter-label}.
 Although there are some methods~\citep{motiondiffuse, remodiffuse} to perform texts and motion interactions via linear cross-attention, they fuse the diffusion timestep embeddings with textual features together in the forward process.
-This operation undermines the structural text representations and weakens the input textual conditions.
-Through these observations, we argue that the fine-grained text-motion correspondence in these two motion diffusion fashions \textbf{is not well considered}.
-Therefore, it is urgent to build a model with good explainability and clear modeling of fine-grained text-motion correspondence.
+This operation undermines the structural text representations and weakens the input textual conditions (Sec.~\cref{fig:enter-label}).
+Through these observations, we argue that the fine-grained text-motion correspondence in these two motion diffusion fashions \textbf{is not well explored}.